Policing may be rewarding, essential and positive but not easy. Officers face the pressure and strain of a challenging job, made more complex by:

 Want to learn more?

-Our 2nd International Police Education Conference is just a week away.
-Building on our series of international workshops involving people from around the world, this years conference will develop our understanding of the Crises in policing from COVID and the approaches being taken to deal with this.
+Our 2nd International Police Education Conference in December 2020 built on our series of international workshops involving people from around the world.
+This year we heard from experts and police practitioners from across the globe and our analysis of the event will develop our understanding of the Crises in policing from COVID and the approaches being taken to deal with this.

-The conference is free and delivered in partnership with the British Council, the International Police Association and the University of West London.
-For further information email email@example.com or register for free.
+The conference was free and delivered in partnership with the British Council, the International Police Association and the University of West London.
+For further information email email@example.com.

 Working with the University of West London we have three exciting MSc degrees available for September this year.
 The MSc programmes cover key issues for policing and will be an excellent development for officers and others to study in depth key issues and concepts of policing.